SheCodesAustralia/broome/content/html_and_css/3_intro_to_css/4_layout.md

 ---

 Ok, so our images are now at a much more manageable size.
-The next thing that we are going to do is figure out how to modify the layout of elements, e.g. put our cards side by side, etc.
+The next thing that we are going to do is figure out how to modify the layout of elements, e.g. put our images side by side, etc.

 Once again, we'll start at the top of the page and work our way down, using our preview as a guide: